Open-MSS/MSS/docs/about.rst

 The Mission Support System (MSS) is a software that is written by scientists in the field of atmospheric science.
 The purpose is to have a tool that simplifies the process for planning a scientific flight in which parameters of the atmosphere are measured.
-The research aircrafts typically carry a comprehensive scientific payload comprised of data aquisition instruments by different companies and research institutions.
+The research aircraft typically carry a comprehensive scientific payload comprised of data acquisition instruments by different companies and research institutions.
 The measurement of relevant parameters, for example the chemical composition of trace gases, temperature or aerosol particle characteristics, are needed to improve the scientific understanding of the processes in the atmosphere.
 This is of significant importance for the understanding for example of climate change or the